-Based on our professional judgement we determined certain quantitative thresholds for materiality, including the overall materiality for the financial statements as a whole as set out below.
+Based on our professional judgement we determined certain quantitative thresholds for materiality, including the overall materiality for the financial statements as a whole as set out in the table below.
 These, together with qualitative considerations, helped us to determine the nature, timing and extent of our audit procedures on the individual financial statement line items and disclosures and to evaluate the effect of identified misstatements, both individually and in aggregate, on the financial statements as a whole and on our opinion.

-Based on our professional judgement, we determined the materiality for the financial statements as a whole at €74,000,000 (2022: €80,000,000).
-As a basis for our judgement, we used 1% of total assets.
-We used total assets as the primary benchmark, a generally accepted auditing practice, based on our analysis of the common information needs of the stakeholders.
+Overall materiality €66,000,000 (2023: €74,000,000).
+Basis for determining materiality We used our professional judgement to determine overall materiality.
+As a basis for our judgement, 1% of total assets.
+Rationale for benchmark applied We used total assets as the primary benchmark, a generally accepted auditing practice, based on our analysis of the common information needs of the stakeholders.
 Inherent to the nature of the Company's business, the amounts in the statement of financial position are large in proportion to the income statement line items employee benefit costs, other operating expenses and income tax expense.
 Based on qualitative considerations, we performed audit procedures on those income statement line items, applying a benchmark of 10% of the total of those expenses.